waitandhope123/gr-failure-manifold/README.md

 ## End state

-By Toy 80:
+By Toy 85:

-- Every major failure trigger is sampled
+- Every major failure trigger is sampled (including global and meta triggers)
 - Every major failure mode is demonstrated (including observer ontology breakdown)
 - Failures range from sharp to contextual to thick
 - Classical GR is mapped as an effective theory with a well-defined failure manifold
 - **[v1.1.4]** Observers, time, and causality shown to be emergent alongside spacetime
+- **[v1.1.5]** Even global theorems, EFT validity, and foundational assumptions shown to be conditional

 **[v1.0] This project does not argue against General Relativity.**
 **It shows exactly where and how it stops being a theory.**